UlisesDJGP/UlisesDJGP/README.md

 * Experience with edge computing and resource-constrained ML deployment.

 **Full-Stack Web Development**
-* Built production-ready web applications using modern JavaScript frameworks.
+* Built production-ready web applications using Next.js and modern JavaScript frameworks.
-* Database design and backend API development with Node.js and Python.
+* Database design and backend API development with PostgreSQL, MySQL, and MongoDB.

 ---